 - Wednesday, February 17, 2021 – Panel Discussion – Variety of Manufacturers – Completed – full video will be provided upon registration for the full series.

-- Wednesday, June 16, 2021 – Apprenticeship Program – Workforce Alliance & Manufacturer TBD
+- Wednesday, June 16, 2021 – Make Your Workforce Board Work for You

 Leesa Schipani (CTmrg board member) will again moderate a discussion with representatives from a new group CT manufacturers.
 They will provide insight into their successes both with recruitment and retention.
 It will be a best practices session with specifics on practical implementation.